-We see more and more organizations that are now investing in collaborative tools and martech while aligning their people and processes to achieve long-term digital success through efficient collaboration.
+We see more and more organizations that are now investing in online collaboration tools and martech while aligning their people and processes to achieve long-term digital success through efficient collaboration.

 One thing is clear.

-We’re not talking about offline creative collaboration but about collaboration in the digital space, Bannersnack being a cloud-based all-in-one design platform created for teams of all sizes.
+We’re not talking about offline creative collaboration but about online collaboration, Bannersnack being a cloud-based all-in-one design platform created for teams of all sizes.

 From this point of view, startups are in an envied creative position, being free from the traditional “boxes to be ticked” processes.

-However, in organizations, SMBs or startups, collaboration is essential and has more to do with introducing the right talent to the right tools.
+However, in organizations, SMBs or startups, collaboration is essential and has more to do with introducing the right talent to the right online collaboration tools.